Where to see the Northern Lights

 Lofoten Islands

-Far away from the rest of the world, we’ll curate a bespoke luxury trip to explore the spellbinding winter beauty of the Lofoten Islands (and to hunt for the aurora borealis, of course).
+Off the north coast of Norway lie the Lofoten Islands, a far-flung archipelago perfect for hunting the aurora borealis.
 By day, you’ll ski down untouched slopes along the Steigen coastline and uncover beaches so remote that few have stepped there before you.
-At night, you’ll sail beneath the wonder of the Norwegian skies aboard a historical sailing ship.
-Or cozy up in a glass-fronted sea cabin on a private island.
+At night, you’ll sail beneath the wonder of the Norwegian skies aboard a historical sailing ship or cozy up in a glass-fronted sea cabin on a private island.
 Or both.
-It’s your choice.

 Manshausen

-But for the ultimate escape from reality, we’d recommend Manshausen.
-This picturesque island is lined with glass cabins, offering mesmerizing views of towering mountains and plunging deep-blue fjords – all from the comfort of your bed.
+In the midst of the Grøtøya strait, the 55-acre island of Manshausen is an idyllic hideaway bordered by Norway’s Lofoten Islands.
+Once an important trading post, the island is now owned by the most acclaimed Polar Explorer of our generation, Børge Ousland, and boasts seven glass cabins.
+Each one offers mesmerising views of towering mountains and plunging deep-blue fjords – all from the comfort of your bed.
 Here, it’s just you and the wilderness.
 Simply sit back and watch through your floor-to-ceiling windows as the Northern Lights dance across the sky.

 Where to see the Northern Lights in Iceland